Lewis County Courthouse (Washington): 21st century

 At the end of the efforts in 2003, the courthouse's occupancy layout had almost completely changed.
 The Superior Courtroom became a public meeting hall for the county commissioners, several offices were relocated to the second floor and replaced areas once occupied by the court system, and remaining agencies expanded their space.
 Despite the extensive renovations, the only footprint changes were two expansions for areas regarding the county dispatch center and 911, and a director's office.

 Another restoration of the exterior began in 2007 mostly due to weather damage and the after-effects of the removal of the skybridge.
 Sandstone-cast blocks were replaced, bricks were repointed, and window sills on the west section of the second floor were replaced.
 Entrance lighting that was originally planned for the courthouse, but never realized, was installed during the 2007 project.
 A smaller restoration to repair the ridge cap and the elevator shaft accessible from the outside were completed in 2009.

 The 2010s included several maintenance and restoration projects.
 A comprehensive restoration began in 2014 via a $75,000 grant from the Washington State Department of Archaeology and Historic Preservation (DAHP).
 The project, which included fixes to prevent water intrusion, included pressure washing, repointing, and replacements of several window balustrades,.
 The effort was budgeted at over $160,000.
 The restoration was necessary due to masonry deterioration and a build up of dust and mildew, considered to be a fault of nearby factories.
 The public elevator, out of commission for several months after a computer failure, was repaired in 2016 at a cost of $80,000.
 The following year, water leaks and subsequent mold growth necessitated a roof repair estimated to cost over $100,000.

 Masonry work, as well as the replacement of doors in the basement, were undertaken in 2020 after a $100,000 grant from the DAHP.
-Additional repairs of the mortar on the sandstone exterior, particularly the north and east walls, were begun in May 2025 under a $150,000 grant from the Washington State Historic County Courthouse Grant Program.
+Beginning in 2022, the courthouse began receiving county and state funding, including grants from the Washington State Historic County Courthouse Program, for restoration of the exterior façade.
+In 2025, mortar repairs were undertaken on the sandstone exterior, particularly the north and east walls.
+Funding was extended into 2027 to finish the south façade as well as for updates to the building's fire alarm system.
+The funds totaled $785,000 which included credits for prior restoration efforts at the courthouse.